Amer Sports

-Amer Sports Oy is a Finnish sporting goods corporation overseeing brands Atomic, Arc'teryx, Armada, Enve Composites, Peak Performance, Salomon, and Wilson Sporting Goods.
-It is a limited liability company of Chinese retail conglomerate Anta Sports.
+Amer Sports, Inc. is a Finnish multinational sporting equipment division based in Helsinki, Finland.
 Established in 1950 as an industrial conglomerate with interests as diverse as tobacco trading, ship owning and publishing, Amer has gradually evolved into a multinational firm devoted to the production and marketing of sporting goods.
 The company employs over 9,700 people.
+Since 2018, Amer has been a subsidiary of Chinese retail conglomerate Anta Sports.

+Amer Sports owns a portfolio of companies, including Atomic, Arc'teryx, Armada, Peak Performance, Salomon, and Wilson, among others.

 History

-Industrial past (1950-1985)
+Industrial past (1950–1985)

 The company began life as a tobacco manufacturer and distributor, Amer-Tupakka, in 1950 (later to be renamed Amer-Yhtymä Oyj followed by its current designation) and acquired the right to produce and sell Philip Morris cigarettes in Finland in 1961.
 In the 1960s, the significant profits from the company's tobacco interests were invested in three commercial ships.
 A publishing and printing division was added in 1970 with the purchase of the Finnish company Weilin+Göös, and the company listed on the Helsinki Stock Exchange in 1977, four years after changing its name to Amer-Yhtymä (Amer Group).

 In the 1980s, Amer moved into the vehicle import industry by acquiring the firm Korpivaara, and with it the exclusive rights to import and distribute such brands as Citroën and Toyota.
 In 1984 Amer was listed on the London Stock Exchange.
 In 1985, Amer acquired Marimekko.
 The decade also saw the company expand into for example the plastics markets.